Kurento/kurento/source/Developer_and_Programmer_Guide.rst

     * Campus Party 2013 London demo (HTTP Player and RTP examples)
     * Campus Party 2014 Brazil demo (computer vision example using WebRTC and different filters)

+.. rubric:: Footnotes

+.. [#]

+    WEBM is the format supported _out of the box_ by the Content API.
+    To use :term:`MP4` a specific Media Pipeline needs to be constructed, and  :java:field:`~com.kurento.kmf.media.MediaProfileSpecType.WebM`
+    specified, like in `this sample <mp4-recorder>`:ref:.